vperez10/photogram_phase_1/README.md

 ### READ (index, show)

-Once you run through the setup, you will already have
+Once you run through the setup, you will already have a few things:

  - I've created table created called `photos` that has two columns in it:
   - `source` (where we'll store the URL of each photo)